Nuitka/Nuitka/README.rst

   steps of 1 to a hash seed value that makes it happen every time.

 - Do not include the created code in your report.
-Given proper input, it's redundent, and it's not likely that I will look at it without the ability to change the Python or Nuitka source and re-run it.
+Given proper input, it's redundant, and it's not likely that I will look at it without the ability to change the Python or Nuitka source and re-run it.